The 4 Types of Search Intent (and how they affect SEO in 2022)

 As a small business owner, you might think that navigational intent is not very useful to your SEO strategy, but that’s not exactly true.
 If users do search for your brand, you need to make sure you appear at the top of the page.
 Moreover, if you already rank well for your company name, you might be eligible for advanced SERP features such as FAQs and images.

 Most importantly, if your business is at all local, optimise certain pages for the areas you cover.
-Additionally, don’t forget to set up your Google Business Profile so you appear in localised searches.
+And don’t forget to set up your Google Business Profile so you appear in localised searches.

 Commercial search intent

 We see commercial intent in users searching for a particular product or service.
 Instead of looking to buy, they want to investigate it further.
 Common searches for this type of intent are reviews, comparisons, or lists.
 Some queries are very specific and include brand names (‘Philips vs. Dyson air purifiers’), while others can be broader (‘air purifier reviews’).

 We can also see a crossover of intents as navigational searchers may want to explore different options in a specific location.
 For example, someone might search for ‘best vegan restaurants in Bristol’.
 Their intents are to find something specific (navigational) and evaluate it in comparison to others like it (commercial).